The OYM Guide to Search Engine Optimisation

 An Example of SEO:

-Suppose someone is looking for Christmas crafting ideas.
-They’ll type that phrase into Google expecting illustrations and ‘how to’ instructions in return.
+Suppose someone is looking for Origami crafting ideas.
+They’ll type this phrase into Google expecting illustrations and ‘how to’ instructions in return.
 If this is something you have on your website, you’ll want Google to offer it up as the best response to that query.
-That can only happen if your website is SEO optimised.
+This can only happen if your website is SEO optimised.

 Ready to Rank Better?

-Outsource Your Marketing has a specialist team that works solely on website SEO for clients.
-We can’t promise instant results (for that you need PPC), but we can guarantee a gradual growth in traffic to your site and full momentum, including a Page One ranking, within 4-6 months.
-We currently have an excellent success rate with 100% of our clients seeing their web pages in the top 10 Google search engine results listing.
+We don’t promise instant results (for that you need PPC), but we can guarantee a gradual growth in traffic to your site and significant ranking improvement within 3-6 months.
+We currently have an unblemished SEO success rate with 100% of our clients seeing their web pages in the top 10 Google search engine results listing.